-MAIS samples were collected throughout Sunday Creek at established annual monitoring stations from 2001 through 2007.
+MAIS samples were collected throughout Sunday Creek at established annual monitoring stations from 2001 through 2008.
 Four stations have sufficient data to conduct a regression analysis (n>5).
-All four stations show no statistical evidence for improvement of MAIS scores between 2001 and 2007.
-This is consistent with the water quality data and the area of degradation analysis.
+One station (RM 21.9) that has shown a wide range of variation in biological quality showed marginally significant improvement (P = 0.08), but the remaining three stations show no statistical change between 2001 and 2008.
+This is consistent with the water quality data and the area of degradation analysis (Figure 3).
 Until restoration projects are complete in Corning, Truetown, and West Branch Headwaters, no change in macroinvertebrates or water quality is expected.